top of page

 ABOUT ME

-I am a political theorist whose work addresses the history of political thought, international affairs, issues concerning representation, democratic politics, and the law.
+My work addresses the history of political thought, international affairs, issues concerning representation, democratic politics, and the law in Canada and abroad.
 I research and teach to help shape the kind of local and global community of engaged citizens where I would like to be a co-citizen.

 Lev Marder